Oskar Speck: Cyprus to Australia

-As Speck left Singapore on another new kayak, he headed to Jakarta, from which he continued to paddle east.
-However, he was often dehydrated, exhausted, sunburnt, and unable to find a food supply.
-During this stage in his voyage, Speck was also stricken down with malaria again, as a result the voyage was again interrupted.
-During this period, locals who were initially welcoming of him, would turn hostile due to the language barrier between the German traveller and the locals.
-An incident occurred in Indonesia where he was beaten by 20 men leaving him semi-conscious with a punctured eardrum.
-Speck managed to escape by chewing through the ropes he was tied with before sailing away in his kayak.
+After Speck left Singapore in another new kayak, he headed to Jakarta, from which he continued to paddle east.
+He was often dehydrated, exhausted, sunburnt, and short of food.
+During this stage in his voyage, Speck was struck down with malaria again and, as a result, the voyage was again interrupted.
+During this period, locals who were initially welcoming, would turn hostile due to the language barrier.
+In Indonesia he was beaten by 20 men, leaving him semi-conscious with a punctured eardrum.
+Speck managed to escape by chewing through the hide ropes he was tied with before sailing away in his kayak.
 Speck's recount on this incident as documented in the Australasian Post Magazine:"The other natives closed in.
 Five or six of them held me down, half in and half out of the kayak.
 They all clung to me like leeches.
 Strong hands clutched my hair.
 With the strength of despair I tore one hand free from them and strove to pull the hands from my throat...
 With strips of dried buffalo hide some of them tied my legs and hands, while others looted the kayak.
 By the hair, they dragged my trussed body some yards across the sand.
 They constantly kicked me.
 They picked me up, carried me a short distance, then dropped me a few yards from the water."Back out at sea, he was not permitted to travel a shorter route, but rather a longer via the north of New Guinea.
 Speck reached Port Moresby in August, before continuing to Daru and Saibai Island, north of Australia, in September 1939.
 The voyage took him seven years and four months.